Kellect: a Kernel-Based Efficient and Lossless Event Log Collector for Windows Security: System design

+After parsing and processing events, it is common to encounter situations where the semantics of certain attributes remain unclear.
+For instance, in the context of FileIO events, the absence of the FileName property in certain events, such as the FileRead, necessitates semantic augmentation to include the missing file name information.
+Additionally, the default value of 0xffffffff for the thread id fails to accurately represent the corresponding thread object for native TCP/IP events.

+To address these semantic ambiguities, Kellect maintains 18 relational mapping tables based on the information collected during different processing stages.
+Table 5 exemplifies the coverage of all possible default semantic situations, which are pre-stored and parsed.
+For instance, the mapping table, derived from the relationship between process numbers and thread numbers in the CSwitch event, facilitates semantic correction for the default case of TCP/IP thread id.
+This allows the retrieval of the actual thread and host process associated with the network event.

-Semantic correction is completing semantics and updating internal structures so that the mappings can correctly reflect the current system operation.
-For example, process-related data structures need to be updated after each process is generated.
+Semantic correction involves not only modifying the semantics but also updating the internally maintained data structure.
+This ensures that subsequent semantic modification events accurately reflect the operations of the current system.
+For example, the data structure related to processes needs to be updated each time a Process event is generated.